HobbyEd/TelsaEnergyMonitor/readme.md

-# Energy Monitor for Tesla cars
+# Energy Monitor for devices in house.
+This energy monitor can read data from a Tesla car and the PlugWise Smile P1 device.

 # Dependencies
 This module uses: